 - 3.1.
 The information contained in the Trade Policy Reviews assessed in this Note tends to confirm the general patterns identified in previous documents, although some new trends are also emerging.
-Available cumulative evidence, based on the reports reviewed both in this and past versions of the Note, suggests that, while subsidies are found in a whole range of services sectors, WTO Members tend to concentrate their services-related subsidies in four main areas: hotels and tourism (81 Members concerned); transport especially maritime (36) and air (32), but also rail (17) and road transport (9); financial services (44); and telecommunications (33).
-Public involvement thus appears to be strongest in key infrastructural services.
-The high incidence of public support measures in the financial sector, notably banking, is also likely to be linked to the financial crisis that started in 2008.
-Finally, energy- and other utilities-related services and construction have also been the object of public funding, with 24 Members maintaining such measures.
-Table 1 details the findings by sector.
+Available cumulative evidence, based on the reports reviewed both in this and past versions of the Note, suggests that, while subsidies are found in a whole range of services sectors, WTO Members tend to concentrate their services related subsidies in five main areas: tourism and travel related services (81 Members concerned); transport services - especially maritime (36 Members) and air transport services (32 Members), but also rail (17 Members) and road transport services (9 Members); financial services (44 Members); telecommunication services (33 Members); and software development services, information and communication technologies related services (ICT), data processing services and telephone call centre services (30 Members).
+Public involvement thus appears to be strongest in tourism and travel related services, and in key infrastructural services.
+The high incidence of public support measures in the financial services sector, notably banking, is also likely to be linked to the financial crisis that started in 2008.
+Finally, energy related and other utilities related services, and construction and related engineering services have also been the object of widespread public funding, with 24 Members maintaining such measures.
+Table 1 and Annex 2 detail the findings by sector or subsector.
 It is worth recalling, however, that these results may be influenced by the TPR reports' focus on sectors where politically or economically important developments are underway, as well as the availability of relevant data.7 - 3.2.
 Compared to previous Reviews, two recent trends are noteworthy.
-First, software development, ICT-related and information processing services have attracted a significant number of tax incentives, as well as other support measures within special economic/free zones (30 Members).
-Second, some Members' manufacturing operations in free zones (so-called "Maquiladora" or "Maquila" schemes) increasingly treat services as directly related to, and an integral part of, the industrial process a development sometimes referred to as "tertiarization" or "servicification".
-Consequently, these subsidy schemes tend not to distinguish between manufacturing and service activities anymore.
-Thereby, a range of service suppliers may qualify for benefits under a free zone regime, provided they export services to natural and legal persons domiciled abroad, or supply services to industrial companies that are beneficiaries of the free zone regime.
-Services incidental to manufacturing; distribution and trading; logistics; warehousing; packaging; storage; inspection; and certification are particularly concerned.
-This evolution is reflected in the significant rise of entries in the category "Other or unspecified sectors" (at the end of Table 1). - 3.3.
+Firstly, software development services, information and communication technologies related services (ICT), data processing services and telephone call centre services (30 Members concerned) have attracted a significant number of tax incentives or other support measures, including ones granted within special economic/free zones.
+Secondly, some Members' manufacturing operations in free zones (so-called "Maquiladora" or "Maquila" schemes) increasingly treat services as directly related to, and as an integral part of, the industrial process a development sometimes referred to as "tertiarization" or "servicification".
+Consequently, these subsidy schemes tend not to distinguish anymore between manufacturing and service activities.
+Consequently, a range of service suppliers may qualify for benefits under a free zone regime provided they export services to natural and legal persons domiciled abroad, or provided they supply services to industrial companies that are themselves beneficiaries of the free zone regime.
+Services incidental to manufacturing, distribution and trading, logistics, warehousing, packaging, storage, inspection and certification services are particularly concerned.
+This evolution is reflected in the significant rise of entries in the category "Other or unspecified services" (category 19, at the end of Table 1 and of Annex 2 respectively). - 3.3.
 Concerning the types of measures used, Members continued to rely on tax incentives more than on direct grants, as the latter usually weigh more heavily on public finances.
 Developing-country Members also often use duty-free inputs as part of special economic/free zone regimes.

-7 As a general feature, it appears that financial services, transport (mostly maritime and air transport), telecommunications and postal services have been reviewed in more detail than, for example, environmental, energy-related, audiovisual, health, education, distribution or logistics services.
+7 As a general feature, it appears that TPR reports have reviewed financial, transport (mostly maritime and air transport), telecommunication and postal services in more detail than, for example, audiovisual, distribution, educational, environmental, energy related, health related and freight transport agency/logistics services.